 I offer classes, workshops, and retreats engaging with many aspects of the Buddhist and Hindu Yoga traditions.
 My primary practice and teaching authorization is in Theravāda Buddhism through my mentor Jack Kornfield of Spirit Rock Meditation Center.
-To support teaching at mainstream yoga studios, I also hold E-RYT500 certification through Yoga Alliance, though their model lacks any form of lineage or standards and I do not consider it meaningful.
-I teach Hindu and Yoga texts primarily in Yoga Teacher Training programs, and some of those workshops are open to the public.
-My primary general public “spiritual” teaching is in classes and retreats structured around Insight Meditation, a Western spinoff from Thai and Burmese Theravāda Buddhism.
+Following training with David Moreno, Anne Cushman, and others, I also hold E-RYT500 certification as a yoga teacher.
+I teach Hindu and Yoga texts primarily in Yoga Teacher Training programs, as well as online in the context of my History of Yoga course, and other places.
+My primary public teaching is in classes and retreats structured around Insight Meditation, a Western descendent of Thai and Burmese Theravāda Buddhism.

-In sutta/sutra study workshops I read texts with students, bringing in interpretive perspectives from commentaries, oral tradition I’ve been blessed to receive, modern psychology, trauma work, and critical theory as feels necessary.
+In many settings I read Buddhist and Hindu texts with students, bringing in interpretive perspectives from commentaries, oral tradition I’ve been blessed to receive, modern psychology, trauma work, and critical theory as feels necessary.
 Reading together we wrestle with the ideas and implications of these teachings, and always bring it back to our own lives and actions in a complex world.
 Study of these texts with me (outside of a university setting) has elements of both Religious Studies, where faith in the doctrines being studied is not assumed, and religious study, in which faith is the cornerstone.
 The tension between these two modes of study is potent and unresolved.